Sakira-001/Nigeria-Food-Price-Dataset/README.md

 ---

 ## Overview
 This interactive dashboard comprehensively analyses traffic collisions across New York City.
 It is designed to help stakeholders—such as city planners, transportation officials, safety advocates, and the general public—better understand collision patterns, identify high-risk areas, and support data-driven decisions to enhance road safety.
+An addition  I would be editing.

 ---